 For example, sender A wants to send the message to receiver B and there is a router between them.
 Then, A sends the data to the router and the router sends the message to B and redirection message to A so that A can update its routing table.

-- Timestamp Request and Reply Message –
+Timestamp Request and Reply Message

 It is used to determine the round trip time taken by each IP datagram to travel from one host to another host.
 It can also synchronize the clocks between hosts if transit time is known.

-For example, host A wants to synchronize its clock with B then it will ask time on B’s clock by sending timestamp request and B will reply with the timestamp to A. Then A will add the time and propagation delay to synchronize the time on its system.
+For example, if host A wants to synchronize its clock with B then it will ask time on B’s clock by sending a timestamp request and B will reply with the timestamp to A. Then A will add the time and propagation delay to synchronize the time on its system.